A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Embedding the dual complex of an Eulerian directed branching greedoid

 Now let us prove that indeed the edges of $C(F_2,e) - F_1$ all stand opposite to $e$ in the cycle $C(F_2,e)$.
 The cycle $C(F_2,e)$ has the following structure: There is a vertex $u\in C(F_2,e)$ that is closest to $v_0$ within $F_2$.
 Let $e = \overrightarrow{v_1v_2}$.
 Then $C(F_2,e)$ consists of two directed paths from $u$ to $v_2$, and one of them contains $e$ as its last edge.
 As the edge list of $F_2$ is built up so that new edges are always incident to the subtree of $F_2$ built up so far, the edges of the path $uv_1$ are already on the list of $F_2$ before $e$ is added.
 As the edge lists of $F_1$ and $F_2$ agree until $e$, these edges are also in $F_1$.
 Hence $C(F_2,e)-F_1$ can only contain edges from the other path of $C(F_2,e)$, and those edges all stand opposite to $e$. \end{proof}

 Now we turn to proving Lemma \ref{lem:arborescences_meet_in_common_face}.
-We will need a condition on when two simplices within $\mathcal{Q}_A$ meet in a proper face.
-The following lemma is a straightforward generalization of Postnikov's lemma \cite[Lemma 12.6]{alex}, that concerns the same question for root polytopes of bipartite graphs.
+We will need a sufficient condition for two simplices within $\mathcal{Q}_A$ to meet in a proper face.
+The following lemma is a straightforward generalization of the sufficiency part of Postnikov's lemma \cite[Lemma 12.6]{alex}, that concerns root polytopes of bipartite graphs.